 A Senior Officer working within the Property Management Division may authorise an impounded vehicle to be released prior to the expiration of the impounding period if the owner of the vehicle involved provides sufficient justification of the existence of “exceptional hardship”.

 The burden of proof of exceptional hardship rest with the applicant and is a legislative requirement not a police requirement.
 A senior Officer will conduct an appreciation of the application to ensure a fair and just process has been undertaken.
 The officer’s determination is based on all of the circumstances presented and if those circumstances are considered to have met the requirements of the legislation.

-An Early Release of an Impounded Vehicle application received at the Vehicle Impound Unit will be processed, unless exceptional circumstances exist, within two (2) working days of receipt of the application.
+An Early Release of an Impounded Vehicle application received at the Vehicle Impound Unit will be processed as soon as possible, a staff member from the Vehicle Impound Unit will contact you when a decision has been made.
 See Vehicle Impound forms.